There are as many as 34 symptoms of menopause and perimenopause. Yes, you read that correctly!

 Fatigue – low energy is a common experience in menopause; this can be related to external stress, disturbed sleep or stress caused by symptoms.

-The Remaining symptoms
+The Remaining 34 symptoms of menopause

 Headaches – Headaches and migraines are common throughout perimenopause and menopause.
 They often result from hormonal changes such as low estrogen and low progesterone.

 Joint pain – Joint pain can be common as you move from perimenopause into menopause.
 Estrogen protects joints and acts as a natural anti-inflammatory; therefore, there is often increased joint pain with the lowering of oestrogen.

 Gum problems – Gum problems are common in menopause, resulting in increased cavities and gum disease.
 You may also experience a dry mouth and/or a metallic taste.

 Changes in taste – Interestingly, it can be common to experience a change of taste in menopause, including feeling that tastes are stronger.

 Breast tenderness or pain – This is common in the menopause and is due to the fluctuations of your hormones.

 Burning mouth – Like gum problems, a lack of saliva due to hormonal changes can cause a burning sensation in the mouth.
 This can cause pain and discomfort for many women.